yougotwill/SIDE/README.md

 ```

 Adding definitions.
-Create a `Rust Indexed Symbols.tmPreferences` and save it to your `Packages\User` folder.
+Create a `RustIndexedSymbols.tmPreferences` and save it to your `Packages\User` folder.
+All the strings bellow `scope` key will be added to the definition list.
 With the following content:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>